ArijusGrotuzas/SimpleRayTracer/README.md

 ## Plane-ray intersection

-We can define a plane by a surface normal vector `n`, which describes planes orientation, and a point on a plane `p`, which describes its translation.
+We can define a plane by a surface normal vector `n`, which describes plane's orientation, and a point on a plane `p`, which describes its translation.
 If we take an arbitrary point `x`, then the `distance` between the point and the plane is defined as follows:

 ![distance](https://latex.codecogs.com/svg.image?distance&space;=&space;\left\|&space;(x&space;-&space;s)&space;\cdot&space;n&space;\right\|)